Scientists have a fancy name for your mouth’s ecosystem, they call it the “human oral microbiome” capable of developing oral herpes, for instance.

 Each tooth is comprised of:

-You also have gums, upper and lower jaws, a tongue, salivary glands, a uvula (the dangly ball bit at the back of your mouth), and a frenulum linguae (the tissue under your tongue).
-All of these structures, except your teeth, are covered by a protective lining called the oral mucosa, similar to the mucous membranes inside your nose and inner ears.
+You also have gums, upper and lower jaws, a tongue, salivary glands, a uvula (the dangly ball bit at the back of your mouth).

 The health of all these structures is directly related to the health of your teeth.
 Your mouth is a holistic system, and if one part of it is not well, other parts also suffer.